CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 1. Select User 2 from the drop-down
 1. Add “Variables in Python” to the text input
-1. Select the date 5th November 2024 from the date picker
+1. Select the date 5th November ${YEAR} from the date picker
 1. Submit the form
 1. Add “Functions in Python” to the text input
-1. Select the date 5th October 2024 from the date picker
+1. Select the date 5th October ${YEAR} from the date picker
 1. Submit the form

 Expected result:

 - The agenda for User 2 is shown, with the revision dates shown as follows:
-  - Functions in Python, 12th October 2024
+  - Functions in Python, 12th October ${YEAR}
-  - Functions in Python, 5th November 2024
+  - Functions in Python, 5th November ${YEAR}
-  - Variables in Python, 12th November 2024
+  - Variables in Python, 12th November ${YEAR}
-  - Variables in Python, 5th December 2024
+  - Variables in Python, 5th December ${YEAR}
-  - Functions in Python, 5th January 2025
+  - Functions in Python, 5th January ${YEAR+1}
-  - Variables in Python, 5th February 2025
+  - Variables in Python, 5th February ${YEAR+1}
-  - Functions in Python, 5th April 2025
+  - Functions in Python, 5th April ${YEAR+1}
-  - Variables in Python, 5th May 2025
+  - Variables in Python, 5th May ${YEAR+1}
-  - Functions in Python, 5th October 2025
+  - Functions in Python, 5th October ${YEAR+1}
-  - Variables in Python, 5th November 2025
+  - Variables in Python, 5th November ${YEAR+1}
+  - Each of the revision dates show the topic name and the relevant date (styling/formatting does not matter as long as it is understandable)
+- The form remains on the website (allowing for further topics to be added)

+Steps:

+1. Select User 3 from the drop-down
+1. Add “Codewars” to the text input
+1. Select the date exactly one month ago (e.g. if it's currently July 26th, select June 26th this year) from the date picker
+1. Submit the form

+Expected result:

+- The agenda for User 3 is shown, with the revision dates shown as follows:
+  - Codewars, Today's date
+  - Codewars, Two months in the future (the same day of the month as today)
+  - Codewars, 5 months in the future (the same day of the month as today)
+  - Codewars, 11 months in the future (the same day of the month as today)
 - Each of the revision dates show the topic name and the relevant date (styling/formatting does not matter as long as it is understandable)
 - The form remains on the website (allowing for further topics to be added)

 ## Working in a group